bluetentacle/contract-mesh/README.md

 ### Developer portal

 The Service Catalog provides complete metadata on all available services, such as REST APIs, event schemas, log records, and metrics.
 A Developer portal can be written that exposes this information in an highly human-readable format.
-Such a portal would not need any manual mantenance.
+Such a portal would need significantly less manual maintenance.

 ### Code generation